On the Astral World and Devachan

 4. Prudence

 [ 8 ] These are the four lower virtues.
-Prudence summarizes everything that enables us to pass judgment on our earthly circumstances and thus to intervene in the course of earthly circumstances ourselves.
-By acquiring these abilities, man gains the power through which he can intervene in the world in a powerful and leading way.
+Prudence encompasses everything that enables us to judge our earthly circumstances and thereby intervene in the course of earthly events.
+By cultivating these abilities, a person gains the strength to intervene in the world with power and leadership.

 [ 9 ] The three higher virtues are: